zhossain7/ensemblediabetes/README.md

 best_svm = grid_search.best_estimator_
 ```
 ### XGBOOST
 XGBoost is an efficient and scalable implementation of gradient boosting.
-We tuned parameters such as the learning rate, maximum depth of trees, number of estimators, and subsample ratio.
+I tuned parameters such as the learning rate, maximum depth of trees, number of estimators, and subsample ratio.
 ```python
 import xgboost as xgb